US seeks focus on 'urgent' needs of Ukraine at Swiss meeting - NewsBreak

 US seeks focus on 'urgent' needs of Ukraine at Swiss meeting

-LUGANO, Switzerland — (AP) — A top U.S. diplomat on Tuesday urged allies of Ukraine to help the war-battered country meet its "immediate and urgent" needs — not only longer-term rebuilding — as scores of countries wrapped up a two-day conference aimed at helping Ukraine recover from Russia's war, when it ends one day.
+A top U.S. diplomat on Tuesday urged allies of Ukraine to help the war-battered country meet its “immediate and urgent” needs — not only longer-term rebuilding — as scores of countries wrapped up a two-day conference aimed at helping Ukraine recover from Russia 's war, when it ends one day.

 Many attendees pointed out that efforts were likely to take many years, and rebuilding would need to take place in several phases.
 Some called for support for Ukraine along the lines of the U.S. Marshall Plan for Europe after World War II — hinting of a big long-term project.